Taking Children to Wimbledon? What You Need to Know...

-Are you thinking of taking your children with you to the Wimbledon tournament?
-Wimbledon is a fantastic day out for children – even if they have not (yet) caught the tennis bug.
+Are you thinking of taking your children to The Wimbledon Championships?
+Wimbledon is a fantastic day out for kids - even if they have not (yet) caught the tennis bug.

-As a parent or guardian, there are a few things to be aware of before you take your kids to the tournament.
+As a parent or guardian, there are a few things to be aware of before you take your children to the Tournament:

 No cheering or shouting while points are being played.